50 Places to Visit Before You Die

-There is no doubt that the earth is a beautiful place – we’ve seen pictures of every corner of the planet, and yet without actually visiting destinations away from your hometown you’ll never be able to experience the majesty of enormous mountain ranges, the sheer volume of the oceans and seas or the vast wilderness that still exists on every continent.
+There is no doubt that the earth is a beautiful place and not that we wish you to leave it too soon – we’ve seen pictures of every corner of the planet, and yet without actually visiting destinations away from your hometown you’ll never be able to experience the majesty of enormous mountain ranges, the sheer volume of the oceans and seas or the vast wilderness that still exists on every continent.

 From rain forests to deserts, hills to the wide plains, bustling cities to the quiet inside caverns and caves.
 There is a great deal to see in our world – the products of man, and the products of nature, often side-by-side.

 The real question for most of us is where to start the journey?
 Here are fifty places that would make an ideal starting point.

 The most popular of the Hawaiian Islands, Maui shows off the very best of what this state does so well.
 Enjoy amazing beaches, take in impressive surf and spend the night in comfort and deluxe accommodations in one of the many resorts.
 Of course, if deluxe accommodations aren’t your style, you can find plenty of more reasonably priced hotels as well – unlike many of the other islands.

 With impressive sports and amazing festivals, you’ll enjoy a wide variety of food, culture and history as you tour Barcelona.
 The Barri Gotic and Sagrada Familia are impressive in their own right, and the ambiance and culture rival any other European City.

 America’s largest city by far holds not just the hopes and dreams of so many looking for their own slice of the American dream, but it also holds just about any other cultural experience you could be looking for – Broadway, Central Park, the Empire State Building and the Statue of Liberty are just the precursor to fine dining and shopping expeditions.